How Going Psychedelic Led to Cream’s Masterpiece ‘Disraeli Gears’

 Disraeli Gears was the second album Cream released in their short career, and all these years later, it still shines as their crowning achievement.
-Issued in November 1967, the landmark LP found Cream flipping the switch toward full-on psychedelia while remaining true to the blues roots of their 1966 debut.
+Issued on Nov.
+2, 1967, the landmark LP found Cream flipping the switch toward full-on psychedelia while remaining true to the blues roots of their 1966 debut.

 Fresh Cream signaled a new force was on the scene.
 Like a blues-drenched warhorse, Cream plugged in and cranked up the volume delivering their own take on American blues.
 Along with the Jimi Hendrix Experience, Cream ushered in not only the power trio concept, but also the heavy blues which would eventually lead into hard rock and heavy metal.
 But first there was Disraeli Gears.